-Lillyput Mini Golf is traditional British seaside family fun.
-The championship designed mini golf course features many famous landmarks, and the tea garden is known for its toasted teacakes.
+Lilliput Mini Golf is a traditional British seaside family fun.
+The championship designed mini-golf course features many famous landmarks, and the tea garden is known for its toasted teacakes.

 Broadstairs also offers one of England’s unique independent cinemas.
 The intimate Palace Cinema has been around for over a century, during which time it has hosted everything from puppet shows to cartoons.
 It passed into new ownership in 2016 and now has 111 seats and shows blockbusters, critics’ favourites and art films alike.

 Broadstairs is a perfect day out from London by train with plenty of things to do.
 Beach lovers, who don’t mind a walk, will enjoy the quieter Blue Flag beaches to the north of town.

 Direct trains from London St Pancras International and London Victoria go to Broadstairs station.
 The fastest route is from St Pancras, which takes from 1 hour and 21 minutes.
 Broadstairs’ main beach, Viking Beach, is half a mile from the station.